digice/mobile-first-nav/README.md

-# mobile-first-nav
+# mobile-first-nav #
-An HTML5 Mobile-First Navigation Implementation Version 1.0.0
+### An HTML5 Mobile-First Navigation Implementation ###
+Version 1.0.0

-__Built on Digices HTML5 Boilerplate with Twitter Bootstrap and jQuery.__
+*Built on Digices HTML5 Boilerplate with Twitter Bootstrap and jQuery.*

+Live preview available at: [www.digices.com/previews/mobile-first-nav](https:www.digices.com/previews/mobile-first-nav)

 Feel free to download and customize, but make sure to retain any author credits and leave any headers intact (or add them below your own headers).